 Are you thinking about adding timeless beauty and elegance to your rooms by installing wood floors?
 Then you are on the right track!

-Wood flooring is one of the most popular choices of flooring whether it is used for indoor or outdoor flooring.
-It is often favoured as an eco-friendly choice.
-Furthermore, wood decking can give outdoor spaces, such as your balcony, a natural and non-uniform look in comparison to traditional plastic decking.
+Be it for outdoor or indoor settings, wood flooring has always been a popular choice of flooring.
+It is often preferred due to it being environmentally friendly and natural look.
+Furthermore, wood decking can give outdoor spaces, for example, your balcony, a natural and non-uniform look in comparison to traditional plastic decking.

-It is available in a variety of designs, grains, species, textures, and colours which can add a touch of sophistication and elegance to any type of interior that you have.
+It is available in a variety of designs, grains, species, textures, and colors which can add a touch of sophistication and elegance to any interior design theme that you have

-Wood flooring also comes in several types with each type having its own structures, finishing, and costs.
+Wood flooring would differ based on properties such as their material make-up, cost, and their design.
 In this article, we will describe the different options that are available to you when you decide to have wooden flooring in your home.
-We will also describe their respective pros and cons so you can make an informed decision.
+We will also discuss their respective pros and cons so you can make an informed decision.

 How Much Does It Cost To Install Wood Flooring In Singapore?